alexmolas/alexmolas.github.io/_posts/2025-04-09-semantic-unit-testing.md

         ...
 ```

-This class has information about the callable name, docstring, source code, etc. It also contains information about the method dependencies, which are a list of `FunctionInfo`, one for each method that the callable uses inside.
+This class has information about the callable name, docstring, source code, etc. It also contains information about the method dependencies, which are a list of `FunctionInfo`, one for each method that the callable uses internally.
 This piece of information is key to building a good context for the LLM since it allows us to get information about the code outside the method we want to test.
 It also has a classmethod that allows you to build this object directly from a callable.
 The `max_depth` parameter controls how deep you want to inspect the dependencies (ie: dependencies, dependencies of dependencies, etc.)

 Then, we can run `FunctionInfo.from_func(deal_cards)` and we'll have an object with all the information we need about `deal_cards`.

-Finally, we need a method that receives an instance of `FunctionInfo` and returns a prompt that can be sent to an LLM
+Now, we need a method that receives an instance of `FunctionInfo` and returns a prompt that can be sent to an LLM

 ```python
 def format_prompt(